Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Abstract

 \section{Abstract}

 We report on the sensing stability of quantum nanosensors in aqueous buffer solutions for the two detection schemes of quantum decoherence spectroscopy and nanoscale thermometry.
 The electron spin properties of single nitrogen-vacancy (NV) centers in 25-nm-sized nanodiamonds have been characterized by observing individual nanodiamonds during a continuous pH change from 4 to 11.
-We have determined the stability of the NV quantum sensors during the pH change as the fluctuations of $\pm$12\% and $\pm$0.2 MHz for the spin coherence time ($T_2$) and the resonance frequency ($\omega _0$) of their mean values, which are comparable to the instrumental error of the measurement system.
-Here, we discuss the importance of characterizing the sensing stability during pH changes and how the present observations affect nanodiamond-based NV quantum sensing measurements.
+We have determined the stability of the NV quantum sensors during the pH change as the fluctuations of $\pm$12\% and $\pm$0.2 MHz for the spin coherence time ($T_2$) and the resonance frequency ($\omega _0$) of their mean values, which are comparable to the instrument error of the measurement system.
+We discuss the importance of characterizing the sensing stability during the pH change and how the present observation affects the measurement scheme of nanodiamond-based NV quantum sensing.